Mathseeds White Paper

 According to Taylor & Adelman (1999), "One of the most powerful factors for keeping a person on task is the expectation of feeling some sense of satisfaction when the task is completed" (p.266).
 Mathseeds rewards pupils with golden acorns at the completion of each lesson and activity.
 These get banked and can later be spent on clothes for the pupil’s avatar (online character) or furniture for their personal tree house.

-Another assessment component can be found in the Teacher Toolkit, where teachers can choose from a range of printable assessment tasks that can be used with individual pupils, groups or the whole class.
-This provides teachers with the rich assessment data to aid both in reporting and to inform targeted teaching.
+Another assessment component can be found in the teacher console, where teachers can choose from a range of standards-based assessment tasks that can be assigned to individual pupils, groups or the whole class.

 Research indicates the most powerful potential for tools are where meaningful interactions operate alongside sound teaching and learning strategies (Coley, Cradler & Engel, 2000) and guided support (Moyer et al., 2005).
 Mathseeds is an innovative interactive teaching and learning resource designed by educators to connect pupils to the key concepts of number sense.
 In teaching and learning sequences, pupils play with virtual manipulatives in short, focused sequences.
 This teaching is always linked to content in the lesson that follows and is a scaffold to provide guided support for activities within the lesson sequence.